ryanstraight/azcast/README.md

 ## University of Arizona

-*Information about the university follows.*
+*Sundry information about the university follows.*

 > The University of Arizona, a land-grant university with two
 > independently accredited medical schools, is one of the nation’s top